 Just north of Kimbolton Village, an expansive park-like gardens awaits.
 Enjoy wonderful picnic sites, large lawn areas, interlinking ponds, heritage rhododendrons from around the world, older New Zealand hybrids and unique deciduous azaleas.
 This iconic garden has an ever-evolving landscape and fascinating history.
 Peak flowering season at Heritage Park runs from October through December, when the park is a vibrant palette of colour.
 Dogs are welcome here too, provided they’re on a leash.

-Open seven days. $7 per adult.
+Open all year, seven days. $7 entry, kids are free.

 Heritage Park Rhododendron Gardens, Kimbolton